5 minutes read

 Children younger than 5 years old | Free | Free | Free | Free |

 As a constantly developing city with a vibrant economy, Dubai’s need for reliable public transport is paramount.
-Dubai Urban Plan 2040 foresaw this need and planned an expansion on the current Metro network, with the Blue Line.
+The Dubai Urban Plan 2040 foresaw this need and planned an expansion on the current metro network with the Blue Line.
 This expansion will meet the need for convenient transport and alleviate the pressure on the existing metro lines and Dubai transportation network.

 Once the Blue Line becomes operational, residents of 9 new areas can easily commute to Dubai International Airport.
 Additionally, students living in Dubai International Academic City will benefit from this means of transport, reducing their reliance on buses, taxis, and personal cars.